opensafely-core/airlock/docs/reference/terms-and-definitions.md

 A stage of the release request process during which the request is considered to be "owned" by either the researcher (author) or the reviewer (output checker).

+## Vote (on a request file)

+An individual output checker's review of a file.
+This can be Approved, Request changes or Undecided.

+## Decision (on a request file)

+The combined decision on a file, taking into account all submitted reviews from output checkers.
+This can be Approved or Request Changes (if output checkers agree) or Conflicted (if output checkers do not agree.)

 ## Independent Review

 Each time a release request is submitted for review, it is initially reviewed independently by two output checkers.
 At this stage, output checkers are not aware of the status of other